 Front panel components

 To identify the front panel components, use this illustration and table.
+Drive configuration varies by model.
+Some models have a bezel blank that covers one or more drive bays.

-Table 1-1 Identifying the front panel components
+Table 1-1 Front panel components and their descriptions